 When people migrated to America, regardless of their ethnic background, they came willing to embrace these transcendent values and leave behind customs and values that were contrary to these bedrock American principles.

 Racial diversity is a strength only if it is subsumed under an overarching unity of values and purpose.
 Racial diversity at the expense of cultural unity, however, balkanizes and divides.

 The strength of our military has not been its diversity but its unity, indeed its uniformity.
 Soldiers wear the same uniform, not uniforms of their own imaginations.
 They serve one nation, not many, salute one flag, not many, and follow one commander-in-chief, not many.

-The truth that strength is found in unity and not diversity will be on display every weekend this fall.
-Successful football teams wear identical uniforms, take directions from one coach, follow one game plan, and serve one high school, college or franchise.
+The truth that strength is found in unity and not diversity is on display every time a team takes to the gridiron, the court, and the diamond.
+Sports teams wear identical uniforms, take directions from one coach, follow one game plan, and serve one high school, college, or franchise.
 It is utter bilge and dangerous falsehood to believe that there is some kind of mystical strength in diversity.

 Because American unity is based on spiritual oneness (Christianity) and moral oneness (the Ten Commandments) all races and colors are welcome here if they embrace these fundamental values and are willing to become Americans rather than hyphenated Americans.

 Our cultural unity is fraying to the point where the thread that ties us together is at its snapping point.
 Indeed, it may have frayed beyond repair.
 The one thing we can know is that those who are seeking to bring us back to spiritual and moral unity are doing the most important work any American can do.